sofatutor/function-playground/docs/features/toolbar-config.md

 ### Key UX Considerations

 When the toolbar is hidden:
-1. Provide a subtle indication that tools are still accessible via keyboard shortcuts
-2. Show a minimal toggle button to reveal the toolbar temporarily
+1. Maintain access to tools via the settings panel only
+2. Move the application header into the freed toolbar space
 3. Ensure the canvas still displays the current tool cursor
+4. The configuration menu will still be accessible from the global controls

 ## Dependencies